Pharmacy Residency Information

 Dr. Campbell's personal interests include indoor cycling, running, and being a mother of two high energy boys.

 Dr. Heather Gibson began her academic career at Colorado School of Mines where she earned her B.S. in Chemical Engineering with a minor in Public Affairs.
 After working several years in the engineering field, her desire to work in healthcare led her to enroll at Mercer University College of Pharmacy where she received a Doctorate of Pharmacy in 2011.
 After graduation, she completed a PGY1 Pharmacy Practice Residency at FirstHealth of the Carolinas Moore Regional Hospital.
-She is BCPS certified and is currently pursuing a certificate in Antimicrobial Stewardship through the Society of Infectious Disease Pharmacists.
+She is board certified in both pharmacotherapy and infectious diseases and has completed a certificate in Antimicrobial Stewardship through the Society of Infectious Disease Pharmacists.

 After completion of her residency, Dr. Gibson worked as a clinical pharmacist at FirstHealth Moore Regional Hospital for 5 years.
 During this time she also cross trained in the emergency department and outpatient oncology.
 In January of 2017, she took the new position of Antimicrobial Stewardship Pharmacist at FirstHealth where she currently remains.

-Dr. Gibson has served as an APPE preceptor for UNC School of Pharmacy since 2014.
-At FirstHealth, she serves as preceptor in training for the PGY1 infectious disease elective.
+Dr. Gibson has previously served as an APPE preceptor for UNC School of Pharmacy.
+At FirstHealth, she serves as preceptor for the PGY1 Antimicrobial Stewardship rotation, the Longitudinal Education rotation, the Practice-Based Project rotation, and the Infectious Diseases elective.

-Dr. Gibson's personal interests include reading, going to the beach, and spending time with her husband and two daughters.
+Dr. Gibson's personal interests include all things bugs and drugs, reading, travelling, and spending time with her husband and two daughters.

 Andrew Krupp, PharmD, BCPS